 The Citizen Advisory Committee (CAC) was established to finalize recommendations on environment designations, goals, policies, and use regulations.
 Representatives were selected by each of the four participating jurisdictions.
 The jurisdictions coordinated their selections to achieve a diverse mix of interests including agriculture, recreation, power generation, real estate/development, environment, sporting and conservation.
 Invitations to participate were also extended to the Washington State Departments of Ecology, Natural Resources, and Fish and Wildlife, and the Yakama Indian Nation.
 The committee began meeting in October 2012 and continued through December 2013.
 Meetings were open to the public.
+(Ord.
+2016-006, 2016)

-e-1.6 Relationship to other plans
+17B.01.060 Relationship to other plans.